acohen27/dockerStuff/README.md

   *Logging into the container and do whatever you want.
 (It's like ssh or telnet)*

-  *THe container must be up and running for you to log into.
+  *The container must be up and running for you to log into.
 Check ps to make sure it's up and running instead of "exit(1)"*

 - docker run -it --rm (imageid or image name) /bin/bash